Calcutta Cricket and Football Club: Field hockey

-CC&FC's hockey team is known as CCFC Gremlins, and is affiliated with the Bengal Hockey Association (often shortened to 'Hockey Bengal').
-Once consisting of Anglo-Indian players, the team is currently participating in Calcutta Hockey League, and Beighton Cup (which is one of world's oldest field hockey tournaments).
+Club's field hockey team is known as CCFC Gremlins, and is affiliated with the Bengal Hockey Association (often shortened to 'Hockey Bengal').
+The team was once primarily consisting of European and Anglo-Indian players.
+CC&FC is regular participant of both the Calcutta Hockey League, and Beighton Cup (one of world's oldest hockey tournaments).
+They won 1924 edition of Beighton Cup, with a runner-up finish in 1919.
+In 2022–23, CC&FC hosted inaugural edition of CCFC Hockey Premier League.